 The provider had ensured that there was a comprehensive needs assessment in place for the residents.
 The assessment of needs included review of the residents' behaviour support needs.
+This included a functional analysis and positive strategies for the staff to implement.
 The support plan gave clear guidance for staff on how to support the resident.
 The staff were able to tell the inspector of the supports and strategies put in place for the resident and how they were implementing such supports.
-For example a staff member had spoken to the resident in advance of the inspector visiting as the resident experiences anxiety around uncertain situations.